01brett/translation-medley/README.md

-# translation-medley
+# Bible Translation Medley
-Bible Translation Medley
+A place to look up some Bible verses and swap individual verses for different translations.